Costa Rica announced the reopening of its border to all foreign visitors starting on November 1st,2020.

 CRDA, U.S. based Tour Operator that sells exclusively custom Costa Rica vacations, is offering NO CHANGE FEES on all their travel packages.
 Travelers can change their travel dates up to 30 days before departure.

 All Costa Rica Dream Adventures Vacation Packages are fully customizable, and 2021 rates are now available for future travel plans.
 CRDA has a second office in San Jose, Costa Rica that offers 24/7 in-country travel assistance.
-Travelers can feel safe knowing that there will always be someone to reach out for in-country travel assistance.
+Travelers can feel safe knowing that there will always be someone to reach out to for in-country travel assistance.

 Without a doubt, Costa Rica is a great destination to visit after the crisis.
 Find balance, reconnect with nature, relax on the beach, Costa Rica will welcome you with open arms and the warmth and kindness of our people.